 What Soda Originally Came Packed With A Natural Mood-Stabilizing Drug?

-If you purchased a bottle of the original 7Up formulation, you got a small dose of Lithium–specifically ionized Lithium, like the kind used in psychiatric care to stabilize the mood of patients suffering from bipolar disorder, mania, or depression.
+If you purchased a bottle of the original 7Up formulation, you got a small dose of lithium citrate—not unlike the lithium used in psychiatric care to stabilize the mood of patients suffering from bipolar disorder, mania, or depression.
 Originally called, more transparently, “Bib-Label Lithiated Lemon-Lime Soda” the inclusion of the lithium was considered a solid selling point for the brand–after all who wouldn’t want a mood boost with every bottle?

 Bonus Trivia: Although there is no official origin story for the name “7Up” (the current holding company claims it refers to the original 7 ingredients), one of the apocryphal stories is that the 7 in the name was a nod to the atomic weight of Lithium (rounded to a whole number from 6.94).